Curriculum - Cyber Crime Certificate

-Armstrong Atlantic State University’s Department of Criminal Justice, Social and Political Science offers a nine-hour Graduate Certificate in Cyber Crime that provides graduates with specialized skills in these areas.
+Armstrong Atlantic State University’s Department of Criminal Justice, Social and Political Science offers an eighteen-hour Graduate Certificate in Cyber Crime that provides graduates with specialized skills in these areas.
 This interdisciplinary program is offered entirely online and offers tools, technologies and methodologies relevant for advanced study in cyber security, information assurance, computer forensics and Internet-related investigations.

 - Each student will file a Plan of Study with the Office of Graduate Admissions

 - Minimum grade of B is required in three 3-credit hour courses in cyber affairs and security.